lendoza/Automate-The-Boring-Stuff/README.md

 Automate The Boring Stuff
 ======
-**AutomateTheBoringStuff** is the collection of assignments I completed for a Udemy Class: Automate The Boring Stuff.
+**AutomateTheBoringStuff** is the collection of assignments I completed for a Udemy Online Course: Automate The Boring Stuff.
 The course teaches you the python language by utilizing python libraries to automate tasks.

 ## Files
 * Section 1 - 9: Python Basics